Master of Physician Assistant Studies

 - To maintain academic attrition (dismissals) at a level ≤ 7%.

-- To have 100% of students select at least one rotation in a Medically Underserved Community (MUC) as defined by the Health Resources Services Administration by the class of 2014 beginning with the class of 2012.
+- To have 100% of students select at least one rotation in a Medically Underserved Community (MUC) as defined by the Health Resources Services Administration.

 Please visit the PANCE Passage Rate & Program Outcomes page to see the achievement of these goals.

 Chatham University utilizes a hybrid model of Problem-Based Learning, lecture, and on-line activity that challenges students to be self-directed and prepares students for the evidence-based, problem-oriented world of clinical medicine.
 Through actual patient cases, students develop learning issues, research topics using the most up to date resources, work in teams and receive feedback on knowledge base as well as professionalism to prepare them for primary care, problem-focused clinical practice.
 Read more.